 The stochastic reserve amount for any group of contracts shall be determined as CTE70 of the scenario reserves following the requirements of Section 4, with the exception of groups of contracts for which a company elects the Deterministic Certification Option in Section 7.E, which shall be determined as the scenario reserve following the requirements of Section 4.

-The reserve may be determined in aggregate across various groups of contracts as a single model segment when determining the stochastic reserve if the business and risks are not managed separately or are part of the same integrated risk management program.
+The reserve may be determined in aggregate across various groups of contracts within each Reserving Category as a single model segment when determining the stochastic reserve if the business and risks are not managed separately or are part of the same integrated risk management program.
 Aggregation is permitted if a resulting group of contracts (or model segment) follows the listed principles:

 a.
 Aggregate in a manner that is consistent with the company’s risk management strategy and reflects the likelihood of any change in risk offsets that could arise from shifts between product types, and